aong-zendesk/itsm-bootstrapper/README.md

 # Change Management Flow
 1. When a change is required to implement a workaround due to the problem ticket, the agent could create a ticket under the change ticket form.
 Explains that the type of changes that the agent could use for a change management process.
 Standard changes are changes that does not need approvals, while normal and emergency changes would require approval.

-2. Have the agent create a normal change ticket, and talk about the approval app.
+2. Have the agent create a normal change ticket, and approve via the approval app.

-3. Note
+3. Optionally: You could impersonate as another user to approve the change request.

+4. Note that the additional change field to track the change stage.
+Once approved, there will be an fullfillment task created to implement the change.

+5. Assuming the implementation has completed, the agent will update the stage of the change request using macros and automatically add the change review team as followers to the change ticket.
+Explain the use of the ECAB macros to add the ECAB members to this change ticket if its an emergency change for visibility.
+Mention that we could use business rules such as triggers or automations to improve any other manual processes.

 # TO DO
 [] Incorporate HR Flow
 [] Help center
-[] ??
+[] ITSM Explore Dashboard